-7. EVALUATION
+7. Evaluation

-In this section we demonstrate step-by-step how estimates from our path stitching fare in comparison to on-the-spot actual measurements.
+In this section we demonstrate step-by-step how estimates from our path stitching fare in comparison to onthe-spot actual measurements.
 For the evaluation, we use the two sets of measurements, pl-easy and pl-hard, as described in Section 2.1.
-First, we evaluate the overall quality of AS path inference in Step 2 of path stitching.
+First, we evaluate the overall guality of AS path inference in Step 2 of path stitching.
 Then we show how much value the approximation methods in Section 4 bring to Step 3.
 We employ several rules of preference in Step 3 when there are multiple candidate segments.
 We demonstrate how each preference rule reduces deviation in delay estimates from real measurements.
-As a final part in evaluation, we compare our results against iPlane [1].
+As a final part in evaluation, we compare our results against iPlane [2].
+Then, we conclude the section with a brief discussion on the Internet-wide coverage of the path stitching.

-7.1 AS Path Accuracy
+7.1.
+AS path accuracy

 The accuracy of inferred AS paths is critical to our methodology.
-In Section 6.2 we have proposed to augment Known-Path [9] with AS path information we glean from Ark traceroute outputs.
+In Section 6.2 we have proposed to augment KnownPath [9] with AS path information we glean from Ark traceroute outputs.
 In this section we show the marginal utility of the traceroute data on the quality of AS path inference.

-For every pair of source and destination hosts in pl-easy and pl-hard, we execute Steps 1 and 2 of our algorithm and obtain inferred AS paths.
+For every pair of source and destination hosts in pleasy and pl-hard, we execute Steps 1 and 2 of our algorithm and obtain inferred AS paths.
 We produce inferred AS path both using vanilla KnownPath (i.e., using only BGP routing tables) and with the first AS hop information derived from the Ark data set.
 For all pairs in pl-easy and pl-hard we also have the actual measured AS paths.

-In order to quantify the accuracy of the inferred AS path we use the Jaccard similarity coefficient as in [35].
+In order to quantify the accuracy of the inferred AS path we use the Jaccard similarity coefficient as in [38].
 It considers an AS path as a set of ASes, and calculates the similarity as the ratio of the number of common ASes to the number of ASes in the union of the two AS paths.